A topic from the subject of Physical Chemistry in Chemistry.

 • Environmental monitoring and analysis.

-Advanced physical chemistry provides a deeper understanding of the theories and principles underlying spectroscopy, enabling researchers to develop and apply more sophisticated techniques and applications in numerous scientific disciplines.
+Advanced physical chemistry provides a deeper understanding of the quantum mechanical theories and principles underlying spectroscopy, enabling researchers to develop and apply more sophisticated techniques and interpretations in numerous scientific disciplines.
+This includes advanced data analysis techniques and the development of new spectroscopic methods.

 UV-Visible Spectroscopy Experiment